Strong dollar hurts HP's earnings forecast, shares plummet

-Hewlett-Packard Co (HPQ.N) reported flat or lower quarterly revenue in all its operating units on Tuesday, and forecast full-year earnings well below analysts' expectations due to the strong U.S. dollar.
+Hewlett-Packard Co reported flat or lower quarterly revenue in all of its operating units on Tuesday, and forecast full-year earnings well below analysts' expectations due to a strong U.S. dollar.

 Its shares tumbled 6.7 percent in after-hours trading.